 Once you have made a choice, then simply take or make your photo in the highest resolution possible for you.
 Because some requests require images of things that don’t exist, or that can’t be orchestrated, it is fine to use any other tools or methods of image-making to best fill the request (such as Photoshop, drawing, collage, etc.) The goal of this project is to take or make original images for people in solitary.
 We do not send or publish copyrighted images unless the request specifically requires it.

 When you are ready to send in your photo, please begin by preparing your image file.
 Since we often use the photos in exhibitions/public programs and may want to include your photo, please submit a high-resolution image, in tiff or jpg format at 300 dpi and at least 10 inches on the long edge.

 In the file name, include the request number and your name as you would like it to appear on the website and in any exhibits for which your photo might be selected.
 Your first name only may also be shared with the person in prison who made the request.
 An email address is required, but will not be shared with anyone except the PRFS project staff.
 Please read the submission terms before submitting your photo.
 (By submitting, you are agreeing to these terms.)
-If you have any comments or questions, feel free to contact us at firstname.lastname@example.org.
+If you have any comments or questions, feel free to contact us at email@example.com.

 PRFS is run by volunteers, and it takes time to review, send, and post the images.
 We will get back to you fairly soon, but your patience is appreciated.